 Annually, the DDOE submits a Consolidated Annual Report (CAR) (see Appendix A), to the U.S. Secretary of Education outlining the state's progress in improving the state system of CTE and achieving the performance levels for the core indicators of progress.
 The CAR disaggregates activities carried out by the eligible agency and includes data for each indicator of performance, including students in special population categories described in the law, as well as gender, race, and ethnicity.
 Secondary and postsecondary data are stored in the DDOE CTE Portal (see Appendix A).
-Requests for secondary and postsecondary data related to the CAR may be directed to the DDOE Education Associate for CTE Data Systems (see Appendix B).
+Requests for secondary and postsecondary data related to the CAR can be accessed in the "resources" section of the CTE Portal.